Bassman76jazz/borb-examples/README.md

 ```

 `/Contents` points to the `Page` content stream.
 This is a string of postfix instructions (usually compressed using `deflate`).

+### 8.2.2 Dealing with a broken XREF

+A PDF document is considered *broken* if it no longer opens:
+- in Adobe Reader (or a similar PDF reader)
+- in `borb`

+The reason why those two are different criteria is that Adobe is very lenient when it comes to enforcing the PDF standards.
+Which is understandable, you want PDF reading software to be able to read as many documents as possible.

+`borb` however tends to be very strict when it comes to dealing with PDF documents (in fact most PDF generators are).

+When a PDF no longer opens, it is usually down to the `XREF` being incorrect.
+Which is to say, some byte-miscount in the document.
+Remember, the PDF document is supposed to announce at which byte the `XREF` table begins.
+If that byte-count is off by even 1 byte, the `XREF` table is (from the standpoint of the PDF spec) no longer in the right location.

+To fix this, `borb` has a last-resort parser to rebuild an `XREF`, this is the `RebuiltXREF` class.
+This parser will go over the entire PDF, looking for object declarations, and keep track of their byte count.
+This is effectively reverse-engineering the `XREF` document (at the cost of having to run over the entire file).

+Whenever `borb` is forced to do this, you may expect the logging to indicate as such.

 ## 8.3 Page content streams